How to measure your lawn

 How to measure your irregularly shaped lawn

 So, your garden is a bit of a tricky shape.
-It can be difficult to find the exact area of an irregularly shaped garden but it can also be done!
-As a guide we recommend you firstly divide your irregularly shaped lawn into sections of regular shapes, for example, circle, square and triangle.
+This means it can be difficult to find the exact area to be measuring but keep reading; it can be done!
+As a guide, we recommend you first divide your irregularly shaped lawn into sections of regular shapes, for example, circle, square and triangle.
 These will be more manageable sections which are easier to measure.
-See the below image for an example of how to measure an irregularly shaped lawn by using the circle and rectangle formulas.
+Continue reading below for an example of how to measure an irregularly shaped lawn by using the circle and rectangle formulas.

 How to measure your curved lawn

 Luckily, an irregularly shaped lawn is about as complicated as measuring your lawn gets.
-Although it would seem that measuring a curved lawn would be just as, if not more difficult, it’s actually pretty easy.
+However, it would seem that measuring a curved lawn would be just as, if not more difficult, but it’s pretty easy.
 To measure your lawn, measure it at its longest and widest points like you would measure a rectangular lawn.
-Although this will give you a m2 area might have leftover seed, more is more in this case!
+Of course, this will give you a m2 area that might give you some leftover seed.
+In this situation, it simply means you will have a bit more seed left over for overseeding when the time comes!